devmaxde/docker-git-mirror/README.md

 ```

 2. **Set up SSH keys and known hosts**:
-   Place your SSH private key, public key, and known_hosts file in the `docker-config` directory.
+   Place your SSH private key, public key, and known_hosts file in a config directory.
+Direct access is not recommended.
+You should also set the ssh-keys to read-only.

 3. **Use Docker Compose to run the application**:
    Update the `docker-compose.yml` file as follows and then start the service: